rupeshchalke/amazon/README.md

 3) React Hooks : useState,useEffect

 #useEffect
-there are two arugments first is callback function and second is dependency array
+there are two arugments first is callback function (compulsary) and second is dependency array (optional)
 #case 1 : empty dependancy array : useEffect is called only once after inital render
 #case 2 : no dependency array : useEffect is called after every render
 #case 3 : dependency array with dependencies : useEffect is called after dependencies are changed